 The Importance of Finding the Right Swimwear for Your Body Shape

 Finding the right swimwear for your body shape doesn’t have to be difficult.
-Armed with this guide you’re sure to find some new styles for Summer 2021 that make you look and feel great.
+Armed with this guide you’re sure to find some new styles that make you look and feel great.

-Remember that though we’ve presented the best options for your body type, you can — and should — wear anything you feel like you can conquer the world in.
+Remember that though I’ve presented the best options for your body type, you can — and should — wear anything you feel like you can conquer the world in.

 Now all that’s left to do is to grab some sunscreen and get yourself outside while the good weather lasts!